 Step count is pretty straight forward so I shan’t go into details.
 What you get is the step count for the day and the week.

 Suunto has also implemented a novel feature which informs the users when the step count for the day is met.
 A display then pops up showing the step count progress for the day.
 It’s a nice touch.
+At the end of every week at around Sunday 6pm, a step count summary will appear on the watch.

 Sleep was a feature that was added just a month back and I give Suunto credit for good implementation.
 The duration of tracked sleep was spot on.
 What I particularly like is the tiny summary in the morning displaying the duration of sleep, the resting HR and how much I’m off from my sleep goals.